Our wallet review process

 The answer is "yes".

-If the answer was "no", we would mark it as "No source for current release found" and the following would apply:
+If the answer were "no", we would mark it as "No source for current release found" and the following would apply:

 The answer is "no".
 We marked it as "No source for current release found".